 In my 14 years online I’ve posted naked self-portraits that have been banned from Flickr, I've outraged activists with an ad campaign of stuffed animals which got pulled from a Hong Kong metro, and I've angered Italian Christians when I staged a scene of the Virgin Mary giving birth.

+Why have I grown so fascinated by Martha Canary, the woman we know best as Calamity Jane?
 Most of us know the brusque gun-touting menace behind the charismatic Doris Day bombshell.
 The real Martha Canary, aka Calamity Jane, was born around 1852 in Princeton, Missouri, and made an orphan by age of 12.
 She went on to live a wayward life filled with immoral and riotous behaviour: she was an alcoholic, a prostitute, went on drunken sprees, robberies, and spent much time in jail.
 She smoked cigarettes and drank whisky at a time when such things were a vice.
 Historians have hosted a slew of reasons why she earned her well-known nickname, and just as many doubts and discrepancies over every single fact about her life.
 She even wrote lies about herself, to the point where fact and fiction are inextricable.

 Why You Could Be Getting Your Due Date 8 Days Wrong

 What’s in the picture above?
 It’s a due date wheel.
 When you book in for your first pregnancy appointment, they use this wheel to line up your LMP (last menstrual period) to calculate the EDD, the estimated date of delivery—better known as your due date.